-I was baptised in the Holy Spirit in the 1970’s and immediately became familiar with gifts of the Spirit, including healing and prophecy.
+I was baptized in the Holy Spirit in the 1970s and immediately became familiar with the gifts of the Spirit, including healing and prophecy.

 As time went on, gift questionnaires began to emerge as a fresh emphasis on spiritual gifts swept through the church.
 From the start, I loved this aspect of identifying the unique God-given treasure in each individual.

 However, the outcomes were not always comfortable.
 When my husband Malcolm and I took a spiritual gift assessment, my husband came up with a top result of Apostle-Missionary.

 That gave me a big fright—I thought, ‘who—and what—have I married?’
 Not surprisingly, during the next two decades, my husband’s ministry included itinerant ministry, sending missionaries, and raising resources for missions and humanitarian aid projects in Asia.